Arij-Aouadi/Credit-Scoring-Model-flask-app/README.md

 ## Demo

-Insert a link or GIF to demonstrate how the app works.
+ the flask app is hosted here : arij123.pythonanywhere.com

+ send a list via Postman of 17 attributes according to the attributes listed on #Attributes

+ example : []

 ![Demo](demo.gif)

 ## Features